British and Canadian School Building

 The British and Canadian School of Montreal Building or Wing Noodles Ltd. Building is an historic building, former English-language school and Chinese food products factory in the heart of Montreal's Chinatown district.
 The building forms part of the Site patrimonial du Noyau-du-Quartier-Chinois, which is part of the Cultural heritage of Quebec.

 The building was originally built between 1826 and 1827 by contractor John Redpath for the British and Canadian School of Montreal.
 It was designed by architect James O'Donnell, who also designed the Notre-Dame Basilica (Montreal).

 School

 The school initially operated as an unincorporated association, but in 1859 The British and Canadian School Society of Montreal was incorporated by special act of the province of Canada.

 Factory

-In the oldest factory still operating in Montreal's Chinatown, the Lee family has produced Chinese food products for more than 75 years.
+The building was home to Wing Noodles, the last factory operating in the neighbourhood.
+The Lee family produced Chinese food products for more than 75 years.
 The noodles manufacturer moved into the former school building in 1965, and in 1970 expanded its operations into the building formerly occupied by S. Davis & Sons, a cigar factory building built in 1884.
+It closed in 2025.